How numerical series change the way we witness beauty

 The golden section and the Fibonacci numbers have impressed great minds and gave us some of the most beautiful artworks we can enjoy today.
 It doesn’t matter if mostly we have approximations or adaptations of this mathematical properties, but since even nature prefers imperfection to solve his problems, the results of these researches are often astonishing.
 So, be curious about innovation and mathematics so you can see a different beauty behind things.
 The universe spins in spirals while Ivan Black’s little artworks spin inside a little room, and spinning we go further and further with great ideas inspired by the surrounds!

-We believe in arts and in science, that's why we started a new Kickstarter campaign to support Ivan Black's new project Square Wave, so it can become reality!
+We believe in arts and in science, that's why we made a Kickstarter campaign to support Ivan Black's new project Square Wave, so it can become reality!
+Now that the campaign ended, it's possible to purchase your own Square wave on Indiegogo.